merlin-network/mFury-contracts/contracts/emissions/README.md

 ### Donations

 The emissions controller will allow anyone to donate MTA rewards to a dial that is in addition to the weekly emissions schedule.
 These additional MTA rewards will be included in the weekly distribution.
-This can be used by mStable or third parties to incentivize dials.
+This can be used by mFury or third parties to incentivize dials.

 ### Polygon Integration